evandrocoan/lark/README.md

-# Lark - a modern parsing library for Python
+# Pushdown - a modern parsing library for Python

+This project is a fork from https://github.com/lark-parser/lark, and the new name transition still in progress.
+Then,
+until this process is complete, you should see the name `Lark` several places.

 Parse any context-free grammar, FAST and EASY!